manifoldco/go-sample-provider/README.md

 # go-sample-provider

-This repo contains a minimal provider using only Go standard library.
+This repo contains a minimal provider using only Go.
 It builds bears as a service!

 ## Requirements